 A paper trade is a virtual trading, is a form of practice stock trading for educational purposes and allows investors to trade in securities without investing real money.
 It facilitates the investors to learn and gain expertise in various trading strategies by keeping track of their positions and portfolio on a virtual trading platform.

-Most Paper trading is done on the stock market simulators works almost like a live trading account in which you can use most of the order types, trade-in different stocks and try different features available in any real trading platform.
+Most Paper trading is done on the stock market simulators works almost like a live trading account in which you can use most of the order types, trade-in different stocks, and try various features available in any real trading platform.

-- Some brokers provide Virtual Trading platforms with there live trading platform and Some other brokers provide separate paper trading platforms and stock simulators games.
-In the case of live trading account investors need to select the virtual trading option.
+- Some brokers provide Virtual Trading platforms with there live trading platform, and Some other brokers provide separate paper trading platforms and stock simulators games.
+In the case of a live trading account, investors need to select the virtual trading option.

 #1 – Paper Trade

-Paper trading of stocks helps in learning how to execute trades efficiently as in such trades we try different strategies without any fear of losing real money.
-You can try different trades until you get the expertise of executing the trades without making any mistakes and with more perfection such as the right time to take the position and exit the position, selecting proper bid size, etc. But in this type of trading, the investor doesn’t come with the real-time sentiments as in the back of mind somewhere they know the real money is not involved.
+Paper trading of stocks helps in learning how to execute trades efficiently; in such trades, we try different strategies without any fear of losing real money.
+You can try various trades until you get the expertise of executing the trades without making any mistakes and with more perfection such as the right time to take the position and exit the position, selecting proper bid size, etc. But in this type of trading, the investor doesn’t come with the real-time sentiments as in the back of mind somewhere they know the real money is not involved.

 #2 – Real Trade

-A real trading account on the other side involves real money.
-Emotions like greed, fear, and patience will come into play when you trade real money and control on these emotions is one of the major parameters in the case of real trading.
-Emotions like Fear make you exit the winning trades early and limit your profit.
+A real trading account, on the other side, involves real money.
+Emotions like greed, fear, and patience will come into play when you trade real money, and control on these emotions is one of the significant parameters in the case of real trading.
+Emotions like fear make you exit the winning trades early and limit your profit.
 Greed keeps you in a profitable trade that reverses and reduce your profit.
 Real Trade investors to have trading rules in place to make sure you don’t let emotions sabotage your trading.

 Some of the advantages are as follows: